Red-hot Ighalo continues goalscoring form in Al Hilal win

 Odion Ighalo sealed Al Hilal's 4-0 victory over Al Nassr in a Saudi Professional League match on Thursday.

-The 32-year-old was later called to action as he finished off a fine attacking move with a right-footed shot in the 75th minute.
+The 32-year-old was later called into action as he finished off a fine attacking move with a right-footed shot in the 75th minute.

 Editors' Picks